Snowmobile: Accidents and safety

+Legislation

+Depending on jurisdiction, there may be penalties for driving outside permitted areas, without an approved helmet, without a driver's license, with an unregistered snowmobile, or while under the influence of alcohol or other substances.
+There may also be regulations regarding noise and wildlife.

+In some jurisdictions, a driver's license is required to operate a snowmobile.
+A specific snowmobile driver's license is required in, for example, Norway and Sweden.
+In Finland, a snowmobile driver's license is not required if the driver already has another type of appropriate driver's license (for example car or tractor).

 Environmental impact

 The environmental impact of snowmobiles has been the subject of much debate.
 Governments have been reacting slowly to noise and air pollution, partly because of lobbying from manufacturers and snowmobilers.
 For instance, in 1999, the Canadian government adopted the Canadian Environmental Protection Act, 1999, but the set of rules governing pollution emissions for off-road vehicles was only released in January 2005.
 In another example of regulation, only four-stroke snowmobiles are allowed in Yellowstone National Park since a bylaw was recently passed to minimize CO2 emissions and noise.
 In Yellowstone, snowmobiles account for 80% of total hydrocarbon emissions and 50% of carbon monoxide emissions in the winter.
 This is just less than 2% and 1% respectively of the overall annual pollution within the park.
 Snowmobiles are only allowed to be ridden on the unplowed roads used in the summer, and riding off the roads is prohibited.
 This accounts for less than 1% (0.002%) of the park area.

 In 2005 the US Forest Service published a Travel Management Rule for off-highway vehicles, strengthening the implementation of Executive Orders issued in the 1970s.
 However, these rules were not applied to snowmobiles.
-In 2015, following a decision in a lawsuit brought by Winter Wildlands Alliance against the Forest Service, the rules were extended to snowmobiles.
+In 2015, following a decision in a lawsuit brought by Winter Wildlands Alliance against the Forest Service, the rules were extended to snowmobiles, referred to as an over-snow vehicle (OSV).
 National Forests with sufficient snow for winter recreation are now required to designate where OSVs are allowed to travel and where they are prohibited.
 In doing so, the Forest Service must minimize 1) damage to soil, watershed, vegetation, and other forest resources; 2) harassment of wildlife and significant disruption of wildlife habitats; and 3) conflicts between motor vehicle use and existing or proposed recreational uses of National Forest System lands or neighboring Federal lands.